 H1: There is a positive association between board diversity and firm performance.

 H2: Board monitoring intensity mediates the relationship between board diversity and firm performance.
-Our sub-hypotheses to test the mediating effect are:
+In line with Barron and Kenney, 19 )Our sub-hypotheses to test the mediating effect are:

 H2a: There is a positive relationship between board diversity and board monitoring intensity.